teodorapetrovska02/solar-panel-tracker/README.md

 # solar-panel-tracker
-Adjust solar panel position based on the sun's movements.
+This project is a solar panel tracker that uses an Arduino Uno and a servo motor to adjust the panel's position on one axis based on the sun's movement.
+LDRs detect the sun's position and the system tilts the panel to maximize energy capture throughout the day.
+It's a simple setup designed to improve efficiency in small-scale solar setups and can really boost energy output compared to fixed panels.